Ethanol fuel

 The first production car running entirely on ethanol was the Fiat 147, introduced in 1978 in Brazil by Fiat.
 Ethanol is commonly made from biomass such as corn or sugarcane.
 World ethanol production for transport fuel tripled between 2000 and 2007 from 17e9 L to more than 52e9 L. From 2007 to 2008, the share of ethanol in global gasoline type fuel use increased from 3.7% to 5.4%.
 In 2011 worldwide ethanol fuel production reached 8.46e9 L with the United States of America and Brazil being the top producers, accounting for 62.2% and 25% of global production, respectively.
 US ethanol production reached 57.54e9 L in May 2017.

 Ethanol fuel has a "gasoline gallon equivalency" (GGE) value of 1.5, i.e. to replace the energy of 1 volume of gasoline, 1.5 times the volume of ethanol is needed.
+Although ethanol is usually less expensive than gasoline, ethanol in GGE is rarely cheaper than gasoline as the ethanol price is multiplied by 1.5.